hamcrest/OCHamcrest/README.md

 Add OCHamcrestIOS.framework to your project.

-Add "-lstdc++" and "-ObjC" to your "Other Linker Flags".
+Add "-ObjC" to your "Other Linker Flags".

 Add: